blotoutio/sdk-js/docs/api.md

 ```

 ## pageView
 The `pageView` method should be used when you are doing navigation via History API or some other JS navigation mechanism.
 This way you are not losing events like `sdk_start` as is only triggered when SDK is initialized.
 This should not be used on regular websites/apps that use page reloads for navigation.

+When you call this API we will send a request to the server that will contain two events in the payload.
+First in the array will be `pagehide` event and then `sdk_start`.
+This mimics how regular navigation works.

 #### Example
 ```js